Car Insurance Claim Deadlines: Statute of Limitations by State

 Can I still recover damages if I miss the statute of limitations?

 In most cases, no. Once the statute of limitations expires, courts will dismiss your lawsuit and you permanently lose the right to sue for those damages.
 Your leverage in insurance negotiations also collapses because the other party knows you can no longer take legal action.
-Rare exceptions — such as fraud, concealment of injuries, or legal incapacity — may allow courts to make exceptions, but these are narrow and difficult to prove.
+Rare exceptions — such as fraud, concealed injuries, criminal charges against the defendant, minor status at the time of the accident, or legal incapacity — may allow courts to toll the deadline, but these are narrow and must be confirmed by a qualified attorney.

 What happens if the accident involved a government vehicle?

 Claims involving government-owned vehicles (city buses, police cars, maintenance trucks) are subject to special rules that typically shorten your deadline, not extend it.
-Many states require you to file a formal written notice of claim with the government agency within 30 to 180 days of the accident.
-Failing to do so can bar your lawsuit entirely, even if you are still within the general statute of limitations.
-Consult an attorney immediately if a government vehicle was involved.
+Most states require a formal written notice of claim with the government agency within 30 to 180 days of the accident — often as a precondition to filing any lawsuit at all.
+In Oklahoma, for instance, written notice must be filed within one year, followed by a mandatory 90-day government review period before any lawsuit can proceed.
+Consult an attorney immediately if a government vehicle was involved, as missing the notice deadline can permanently bar your lawsuit with virtually no judicial exceptions.

 Compare Car Insurance Rates in Ohio